neutrinoguy/awesome-ics-writeups/README.md

 A collection of writeups related to ICS/SCADA hacking.
 This inclues areas like OT, IoT and IIoT.
 It covers exploitation writeups, vendor blogs, talks, CTF writeups etc.

-**Disclaimer: The work linked here is soley owned by the respective authors.
+**Disclaimer: The work linked here is solely owned by the respective authors.
 This is just a collection of them.**

  - https://stepfunc.io/blog/tmw-bug-chain-and-rust/
  - https://www.thezdi.com/blog/2020/9/9/performing-sql-backflips-to-achieve-code-execution-on-schneider-electrics-ecostruxure-operator-terminal-expert-at-pwn2own-miami-2020